snahil28/CSStudyInstruments/survey.md

 # Survey

 ## Developer Background Pre-Survey
-1. Programming Language Proficiencies
+I. Programming Language Proficiencies

+1. How many years of experience do you have in writing and debugging C applications?

+2. How many years of experience do you have in writing and debugging Python applications?

+3. In which programming langauge do you consider yourself most proficient?

-2. Software Engineering Proficiencies
+II.
+Software Engineering Proficiencies

-    - Experience with automated testing
-    - Experience with test driven development
-    - Constructing test suites
+1. Do you have any experience in writing individual automated tests (unit tests, integration tests, etc.) for a software project?
+If so, discuss.

+2. Do you have any experience in designing and implementing automated test suites (i.e. unit test suites, integration test suites).

+3. Do you have any experience testing software projects using automated testing tools (fuzzers, static analyzers, etc.)?
+If so, which tools have you used and how much experience do you have with them?

-3. Operating Systems Concepts
+III.
+Operating Systems Concepts
-    - Debuggers
-    - compilers
-    - Familiarity with system calls
-    - Assembly language?
-    - Registers and all that
+1. Do you have any experience with debuggers or debugging tools?
+If so, which ones and how much?

+2. What is your familiarity with Linux applications and how they interact with the operating system?

+3. What is your familiarity with the Linux C runtime?

+4. How strong is your understanding of system calls as they are implemented under Linux?

+5. How much experience do you have with networking and socket programming under linux?

-4. Developer Demographics
+IV.
+Developer Demographics
-    - Current academic program being attended
+1. What academic program are you attending?

-    - Past education
-    - Past work experience
+2. What previous education

+3. Do you have any professional work experience?
+If so, discuss.

 ## Post Survey?
 1. Opinions about the tools